kubernetes/website/content/en/docs/concepts/workloads/controllers/ttlafterfinished.md

 Note that the TTL period, e.g. `.spec.ttlSecondsAfterFinished` field of Jobs, can be modified after the resource is created or has finished.
-However, once the Job becomes eligible to be deleted (i.e. the TTL has expired), the system won't guarantee that the Jobs will be kept, even if an update to extend the TTL returns a successful API response.
+However, once the Job becomes eligible to be deleted (when the TTL has expired), the system won't guarantee that the Jobs will be kept, even if an update to extend the TTL returns a successful API response.